joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 #### Authorization

-The serial number of the client certificate is used as a unique user identifier and is implicitly required for all requests.
+The subject of the client certificate is used as a unique user identifier and is implicitly required for all requests.
 It is used for authorization such that only the user that starts a job is permitted to stop it, get its status or output.
 This way the client doesn't have to explicitly provide any other kind of identification.
-The serial number is guaranteed to be unique for all certificates signed by a given authority thus making this a valid method to uniquely identify users.

 #### Non-Considerations